jbedford18/E-commerce/README.md

 # E-Commerce Back end

 ## Description
-Backend operations for an e-commerce site, keep track e-commerce database and update as needed.
+Backend operations for an e-commerce site, keep track of an e-commerce database and update as needed.
 This is done through the power of various resources with a focus on sequelize

 ## Installation
 You will need to use the following command: "npm install express sequelize mysql2"